If you saw the Mythos headlines over the weekend and filed them under “another AI safety story,” close that tab. That’s not what this is.

 What to do on Monday.

 One clear action, and it’s free.
-Start a scan.
-We’ll run a Glasswing-grade assessment against your stack, show you what we find, and open the first fix as a PR on a branch you own.
+Start an assurance assessment.
+We’ll review your AI-facing stack, identify externally reachable exposure and control gaps, and open the first fix as a PR on a branch you own.
 Thirty minutes of your time.

-Glasswing-grade assessment of your code, dependencies, IaC, cloud, and AI decision points.
+Outside-in assessment of your code, dependencies, IaC, cloud, and AI workflow boundaries.
 First fix opened as a PR.
-No commitment, no credit card.
+No model access required.

 Further reading